Sary332/My_Portfolio/UK Road Accident/README.md

 As stated in the requirement, we are tasked with displaying trend lines for current and previous year casualties.
 Specifically, we aim to present a "Monthly Trend" line.
 To achieve this, it's necessary to introduce both a month and a year column for the calculation of casualties by month and year.
 Consequently, I will create new columns for month and year using the Text function, derived from the "Accident_Date" column.

 ![Untitled-video-Made-with-Clipchamp-_1_](https://github.com/Sary332/My_Portfolio/assets/110008177/0cd65998-fa96-4849-ae40-e3259efd1b40)

+### Data Analysis, Visualization, and Dashboard
+The analysis phase of this project involved in-depth exploration and interpretation of the cleaned dataset.
+Due to the complexity and length of the analysis process, I have provided the complete analysis, insights, and visualizations in an accompanying Excel dashboard file.

+You can directly access and explore the Excel dashboard file [here](link_ke_file_excel_dashboard).
+The dashboard showcases various visualizations and insights derived from the data analysis process.
+It includes interactive elements, allowing you to customize your exploration of the data.

+Please feel free to download the Excel dashboard and delve into the analysis.
+If you have any questions or would like further clarification on the analysis, please don't hesitate to reach out.
+I appreciate your time and consideration.

+<a href="https://github.com/Sary332/My_Portfolio/blob/main/UK%20Road%20Accident/Project_Portfolio_Road_Accident_Dashboard.xlsx" download>Download Excel Dashboard</a>